 In some cases, you can recover deleted Office 365 emails in a few seconds.
 But to make it possible, two conditions must be met:

-1. It should be less than 30 days since the removal date.
-All the files in the Deleted items folder are removed automatically after 30 days.
+1. It should be less than 30 days from the removal date.
+All the files in the Deleted Items folder are removed automatically after 30 days.

 2. You haven’t deleted anything from the Deleted items folder.

 If you still have time and you haven’t emptied the bin yet, you can proceed.
 Here’s how to find deleted emails in Outlook.

 Undo delete in Outlook in browser:

 2. Go to Deleted items folder (trash folder).

 3. There you will see all the emails you’ve deleted.
 You can restore one particular item or all of them.
 To restore one item, navigate on this email, put the radio button near, and click Restore.
 The email appears in the folder it was deleted from.